Argual/Satisfactory-ArgualFluidPressurizer/LocalizationExports/README.md

 These are the exported localization files.
 The `.po` files are the raw exports, and the `.json` files are processed by me into a format that contains only the relevant information and is better suited for some automation tools and for AI translation.

 To request a translation, please open a new issue that contains the following information:
 - The language you translated.
-- The translations (Either a `po` or `json` file.)
+- The translations (either a `po` or `json` file.)
 If you are translating a new language, make sure the translations are all there.
+You can copy the english (or any other) file you wish to use and replace the values to create a new translation.
 - Optional: The name and/or link to your profile you would like to be credited as.

 You can also issue corrections for existing translations.
 When you are correcting translations, please only submit a file that contains only the corrected entries.

 ## Json